-Mellow Mushroom was recommended by my cousin as she is dairy and gluten free and able to eat here without any issues.
-The dairy free cheese is made with soaked cashews and other ingredients that were whole foods and overall healthy.
+Mellow Mushroom was recommended by my cousin as she is dairy and gluten-free and able to eat here without any issues.
+The dairy-free cheese is made with soaked cashews and other ingredients that were whole foods and overall health.
 It was a total hit!

 If you are looking for a great cup of coffee while visiting Isle of Palms beach, just two blocks away is The Refuge.
 I grabbed a quick coffee here and saw a large assortment of freshly baked treats too.
 Those along with the great Americano that I bought, I’d recommend this place to anyone in the area.

 Have you ever overplanned your vacation?
 Had higher expectations to ‘see more’ or ‘do more’ than your family was up for doing?
 Well, I’m right there with you.